steadylearner/blog/posts/Docker/How to use Docker commands.md

 $docker ps -a
 ```

-It will show the list of the instances you executed before.
+The list of instances that you ran before will be shown.

-**2.** Remove what you won't need.
+**2.** Remove what you don't need.

 ```console
 $docker stop containerid